maxlindmark/maxlindmark/content/author/admin/_index.md

 My name is Max Lindmark and I am a PhD Student at the Swedish University of Agricultural Sciences.
 I'm from the west coast of Sweden, and I have a broad interest in marine ecology, ranging from macro ecology to conservation.
 I have however always been especially interested in fish and fisheries ecology!

 For my PhD studies, I want to develop mechanistic understanding, based on metabolic scaling principles, on how climate warming affects individuals and how that affects size-structured populations and communities.
-To do that, I work with mathematical size-based models and statistical models.
+To do that, I work with dynamic size-based models and statistical models.

 Feel free to contact me if you want to get in touch!